rpatil524/Community-Notebooks/HTAN/R Notebooks/Explore_HTAN_Spatial_Cellular_Relationships.md

 |Pos         |Pos            |   539|
 Even with this crude thresholding scheme, we see that double positives are well below the random expectation of `1/4*1/4*nrow(df_small)`=1639.3125

+We'll phenotype the cells based on this scheme

 ```r
 phenotype <- function(x,y){